mikeumus/eloquent-javascript-with-mikeumus/chapter3_md.md

 // → (((1 * 3) + 5) * 3)
 ```

-Note that this program doesn’t necessarily find the shortest sequence of operations.
+Note that this program doesn’t necessarily find the *shortest* sequence of operations.
 It is satisfied when it finds any sequence at all.

 I don’t necessarily expect you to see how it works right away.
 But let’s work through it, since it makes for a great exercise in recursive thinking.

-The inner function find does the actual recursing.
-It takes two arguments—the current number and a string that records how we reached this number—and returns either a string that shows how to get to the target or null.
+The inner function `find` does the actual recursing.
+It takes two arguments—the current number and a string that records how we reached this number—and returns either a string that shows how to get to the target or `null`.

 To do this, the function performs one of three actions.
 If the current number is the target number, the current history is a way to reach that target, so it is simply returned.
 If the current number is greater than the target, there’s no sense in further exploring this history since both adding and multiplying will only make the number bigger.
 And finally, if we’re still below the target, the function tries both possible paths that start from the current number, by calling itself twice, once for each of the allowed next steps.
-If the first call returns something that is not null, it is returned.
-Otherwise, the second call is returned—regardless of whether it produces a string or null.
+If the first call returns something that is not `null`, it is returned.
+Otherwise, the second call is returned—regardless of whether it produces a string or `null`.

-To better understand how this function produces the effect we’re looking for, let’s look at all the calls to find that are made when searching for a solution for the number 13.
+To better understand how this function produces the effect we’re looking for, let’s look at all the calls to `find` that are made when searching for a solution for the number 13.

 ``` javascript
 find(1, "1")